-Going into FY 21/22, CLF expenditures have continued to be stable.
+Going into FY 22/23, CLF expenditures have continued to be stable.
 The plans for this upcoming year include:

-• The Integrated Housing Model continues into FY 21/22 and will facilitate care coordination for CLF referrals who meet criteria for Scattered Site Housing (SSH) through the Brilliant Corners (BC) contract.
-IOA hosts the monthly multi-disciplinary team including BC, DAS, and LHH to discuss referrals and transition issues.
+• The Integrated Housing Model continues into FY 23/24 and will facilitate care coordination for CLF referrals who meet criteria for Scattered Site Housing (SSH) through a contract with Brilliant Corners.
+The Community Options and Resource Engagement (CORE) multidisciplinary team meeting is held bi-monthly and includes the CLF provider (Institute on Aging), BC, DAS, and LHH to discuss referrals of participants and their transition needs.
 A robust pipeline is essential for effective and efficient transitioning of individuals from LHH and other SNFs to the community.
 Access to the SSH slots are only available after CLF approval and are based on participant needs and placement appropriateness.
-The SSH housing units continue to add flexibility to the CLF housing portfolio in transitioning individuals who would have otherwise not been able to return to the community due to lack of appropriate housing options.
+The SSH units continue to add flexibility to the CLF housing portfolio in transitioning individuals who would have otherwise not been able to return to the community due to lack of appropriate housing options.